openvinotoolkit/openvino/docs/benchmarks/performance_int8_vs_fp32.md

 @sphinxdirective

-The following two tables present the absolute accuracy drop calculated as the accuracy difference between OV-accuracy and the original framework accuracy for FP32, and the same for INT8 and FP16 representations of a model on three platform architectures.
+The following two tables present the absolute accuracy drop calculated as the accuracy difference between OV-accuracy and the original frame work accuracy for FP32, and the same for INT8 and FP16 representations of a model on three platform architectures.
 Please also refer to notes below table for more information.